Are cyber criminals targeting your industry?

-Cybercrime is the fast-growing economic crime in the UK, and is expected to get even bigger in the next couple of years, according to PwC’s Global Economic Crime Survey 2016.
+Cybercrime is the fast-growing economic crime in the UK, and is expected to get even bigger in the next couple of years, according to PwC’s (external link) Global Economic Crime Survey 2016.
 The steep increase in cyber attacks is because more firms are using the cloud to store their data and the increasing interconnectedness of networks and gadgets brought about by the ‘internet of things’.
 But despite the growing threat more than a third (35%) of UK businesses say they have changed nothing following a security incident in the last 12 months, according to our 2017 Hiscox Cyber Readiness report.

 Many small businesses understand the importance of cyber security, but often don’t know how their business is at risk.
 Hackers are drawn to a number of industries, so if you work in one of these then it makes sense to take steps now to improve your cyber security.

 Online retail sales are growing fast and so is the number of cyber attacks.
 A third of UK retail and wholesale businesses have suffered two or more cyber attacks in the past 12 months, according to our cyber report.
 In 2015, the vast majority (79%) of credit or debit card fraud suffered by shops was committed online, as was nearly two-thirds (64%) of account card fraud, according to the British Retail Consortium’s (BRC) Annual Retail Crime Survey.